Understanding the IELTS Speaking Band Descriptors

 Below, you can find a summary of the episode, which includes all of the links to useful materials and the times of each part of the discussion (so you can go directly to the part you want to listen to).
 You can also find every episode of the podcast here 🚀

-My IELTS Classroom Podcast Episode 14 Summary: Understanding the IELTS Speaking Band Descriptors
+Podcast Summary: Understanding the IELTS Speaking Band Descriptors

-As lexical resource and grammar are more or less the same as for writing, and we spent a long time discussing those in our IELTS writing episode, why don’t we look at those first?
+These scores will then be addd together and divided by four to calculate your final score.
+Please note that all scores are ROUNDED DOWN.
+In other words, 7776 would be a 6.5 NOT a 7.0.
+As lexical resource and grammar are assessed using more or less the same criteria as for writing, and we spent a long time discussing those in our IELTS writing episode, why don’t we look at those first?

 - if your vocabulary is wide enough to discuss a topic at length